-- Clearance around equipment for maintenance access shall be sized larger than the biggest piece of equipment to be serviced and/or removed at the location. - Minimum 24" clear space for maintenance personnel. - Openings in fan guards for checking fan speed. - Extended Grease fittings for bearings when required for access. - Provide Doors/access (appropriately sized for the equipment) for cleaning coils, drain pans, and fan blades. - Fan coils are installed to allow full opening of access doors. - Servicing clearance available for coil removal and filter changing.

-- Cleaning space specified between cooling and heating coils. - Coils that can be drained and cleaned. - Stacked coils shall be independently supported. - Piping to coils should be offset for easy coil removal. - Space provided to pull tubes or coils. - Duct access doors specified on both sides of all dampers. - Provide Access doors and panels provided at locations which require cleaning (e.g., reheat coils, VAV terminals). - Duct access doors provided upstream of VAV terminals to allow cleaning and lubrication.
+- Clearance around equipment for maintenance access shall be sized larger than the biggest piece of equipment to be serviced and/or removed at the location. - Minimum 24" clear space for maintenance personnel. - Openings in fan guards for checking fan speed. - Extended grease fittings for bearings when required for access. - Provide access doors (appropriately sized for the equipment) for cleaning coils, drain pans, and fan blades. - Fan coils are installed to allow full opening of access doors. - Servicing clearance available for coil removal and filter changing. - Cleaning space specified between cooling and heating coils. - Coils that can be drained and cleaned. - Stacked coils shall be independently supported. - Piping to coils should be offset for easy coil removal. - Space provided to pull tubes or coils. - Duct access doors specified on both sides of all dampers.